coopdevs/odoo-role/README.md

 #### Deploy
 To use community roles, you need to deploy this modules in the server.
 This role manage the modules deployment with `pip`.

-You can define a `requirements.txt` file to manage the modules and ensure the version installed:
+You can define a `requirements.txt` file to manage the modules and ensure the version installed with:

 ```
 # requirements.txt